11/06/2013 Traffic Enforcement Increased at Two Sikeston schools from 3pm-4pm.

 There are many situations where this program would be very beneficial to our residents, but you can’t receive the emergency information if you aren’t registered.
 Please visit www.sikeston.org and click the “Code RED” image in the lower right hand corner.

-The City of Sikeston (Department of Public Safety) is submitting an application for the FY2014 Justice Assistance Grant funding for the City of Sikeston Department of Public Safety / Scott County Sheriff’s Office Joint Law Enforcement Enhancement ECD Project which will provide Evidence.com Taser Data Storage, Tasers, holsters, cartridges, Taser batteries, and vehicle safety equipment for Sikeston DPS and the Scott County Sheriff’s Office.
-The Grant amount is preset at $27,049 to be shared between the two departments.
+The City of Sikeston (Department of Public Safety) is submitting an application for the FY2016 Justice Assistance Grant funding for the City of Sikeston Department of Public Safety / Scott County Sheriff’s Office Joint Law Enforcement Enhancement Project which will provide Evidence.com Data Storage, a FLIR night vision camera, on officer body camera, evidence management software, and a vehicle camera for Sikeston DPS and the Scott County Sheriff’s Office.
+The Grant amount is preset at $27,645 to be shared between the two departments.

-The specific objectives of this program include: The purchase of ECD (electronic control devices) commonly known as Tasers including holsters, and ECD cartridges.
-The Taser cameras will be purchased for all the new generation Tasers purchased in 2012 and 2013.
-The Taser camera systems will record the event behavior of the subjects being arrested making it a matter of record.
+The specific objectives of this program include: The on officer body cameras and accesories will be purchased for DPS officers.
+The camera systems will record the event behavior of the subjects being arrested making it a matter of record.
+Sikeston will also purchase digital data storage for on officer body camera systems.

 If you have comments, questions, or concerns related to this project or the grant application, please forward them by e-mail to email@example.com